yeunyuankuo/Naive-Bayes-Classifier/README.md

 # Naive Bayes Classifier
-This is a Naive Bayes Classifier hand written from scratch using only Python's built in library (no pre-written third party packages or libraries are used).
+This is a Naive Bayes Classifier, used for NLP purposes, hand written from scratch using only Python's built in library (no pre-written third party packages or libraries are used).

 ## Overview
 This Naive Bayes Classifier will be used to identify hotel reviews (in english texts) as either truthful(actual reviews from web) or deceptive(made-up fake reviews), and either positive or negative.
 I will be using work tokens as features for classification.